 While it may seem simple enough, job protection goals can be quite complex and complex.
 Among them can be distinguished:

-- Observance and protection of employees' rights,
+- compliance with and protection of workers' rights,

 According to the assumptions of labor protection, the employer is primarily responsible for ensuring safe and comfortable conditions at the workplace.
 His duties include: